dev-bootcamp-2019/final-project-hansenlin/README.md

 ## Gotchas

 Solidity Enum values are exposed as integer values.
-Therefore when entering the playing position of your player use 1 for QB or quarterback, 2 for RB or running back, 3 for WR or wide reciever, 4 for TE or tight end, 5 for K or kicker, and 6 for DEF or defense.
+Therefore when entering the playing position of your player, use 1 for QB or quarterback, 2 for RB or running back, 3 for WR or wide reciever, 4 for TE or tight end, 5 for K or kicker, and 6 for DEF or defense.

 ## Interacting with the Rinkeby testnet contract